 - 4.1 The Prevent Strategy is one element of the Government's Counter Terrorism Strategy (CONTEST), with its aim 'to stop people becoming terrorists or supporting terrorism through: - Countering ideology: taking down harmful internet content; support organisations to develop effective responses; - Supporting individuals who are at risk of radicalisation notably (but not only) through Channel; - Working with sectors and institutions where there are risks of radicalisation and opportunities for countering radicalisation: education, health, local authorities, policing, prisons, charities, faith based organisations, etc.' - 4.2 The Channel Programme in England and Wales is a voluntary initiative that provides a multi-agency approach to support people vulnerable to being drawn into terrorism.
-Currently, for those individuals where the police assess there is a risk of radicalisation, a Channel Panel, chaired by the local authority and attended by other partners, such as representatives from education and health services, meet to discuss
+Currently, for those individuals where the police assess there is a risk of radicalisation, a Channel Panel, chaired by the local authority and attended by other partners, such as representatives from education and health services, will meet to discuss the referral, assess the extent of the vulnerability, and decide on a tailored package of support. - 4.3 Channel Panels will only offer support where they consider it is necessary and proportionate to do so, given all the circumstances of the case.
+Information shared among partners is done strictly in accordance with the Data Protection Act 1998.

-- the referral, assess the extent of the vulnerability, and decide on a tailored package of support. - 4.3 Channel Panels will only offer support where they consider it is necessary and proportionate to do so, given all the circumstances of the case.
-Information shared among partners is done strictly in accordance with the Data Protection Act 1998. - 4.4 The Counter-Terrorism and Security Act 2015, placed not only the duty that specified authorities must have due regard in the exercise of their functions to the need to prevent people from being drawn into terrorism; but also the requirement for each local authority to 'ensure that a panel is in place for its area, with the function of assessing the extent to which identified individuals are vulnerable to being drawn into terrorism' and for identified individuals develop, monitor and review a support plan.
-The associated guidance establishes the requirements for the Panels including core membership but does not prescribe how they should be operated allowing arrangements to be tailored for the area.
-Halton has a Channel Panel in place and it is chaired by the Strategic Director Enterprise, Community and Resources. - 4.5 The referrals and case management are undertaken by the respective police forces by a designated 'Channel Police Practitioner' who also convenes the Channel Panel.
+- 4.4 The Counter-Terrorism and Security Act 2015, placed not only the duty that specified authorities must have due regard in the exercise of their functions to the need to prevent people from being drawn into terrorism; but also the requirement for each local authority to 'ensure that a panel is in place for its area, with the function of assessing the extent to which identified individuals are vulnerable to being drawn into terrorism' and for identified individuals develop, monitor and review a support plan.
+The associated guidance establishes the requirements for the Panels including core membership but does not prescribe how they should be operated allowing arrangements to be tailored for the area. - 4.5 The local authorities in Merseyside and Cheshire have such arrangements in place.
+The Panels are chaired by the local authority, however, the method of convening the panels differs in each area, varying from a regular, established meeting of representatives from required agencies to convening case conferencing panels in line with Safeguarding procedures as and when assessments identify the potential need for support.
+The method of operation, frequency and average number of cases in each local authority area for Merseyside and Cheshire are listed in Appendix 1. - 4.6 The referrals and case management are undertaken by the respective police forces by a designated 'Channel Police Practitioner' who also convenes the Channel Panel.
 Recently, in Merseyside this has been a Prevent Officer in lieu of a Channel Coordinator.
-It is the responsibilities of this role that the Home Office have considered transferring from the police to local authorities that has been trialled in the Dovetail Pilot.
+It is the responsibilities of this role that the Home Office are transferring from the police to local authorities and have been trialled in the Dovetail Pilot.